golemfactory/golem-js/README.md

 ## Testing

-Read the dedicated [testing documentation](./TESTING.md) to learn more about how to run tests of the SDK.
+Read the dedicated [testing documentation](./docs/TESTING.md) to learn more about how to run tests of the SDK.

-## Reporting issues
+## Contributing

+Read the [Contributing Guide](./CONTRIBUTING.md) for details on how you can get involved.
 In case you find an issue with the examples or the SDK itself, feel free to submit an [issue report](https://github.com/golemfactory/golem-js/issues) to the repository.

+## Discord

+Feel invited to join our [Discord](http://discord.gg/golem).
+You can meet other SDK users and developers in the `#sdk-discussion` and `#js-discussion` channels.

 ## See also